NCAS-CMS/pyfive/paper.md

 Metadata can be repacked to the front of the file and variables can be rechunked and made contiguous - which is effectively the same process undertaken when HDF5 data is reformatted to other cloud optimised formats.

-The HDF5 library provides a tool "h5repack" which can do this, provided it is driven with suitable information about required chunk shape and the expected size of metadata fields.
-Versions (>1.0) of `pyfive` supports both a method to query whether such repacking is necessary, and to extract necessary parameters.
+The HDF5 library provides a tool "h5repack" which can do this, provided it is driven with suitable information about required chunk shape and the expected size of metadata fields. `pyfive` supports both a method to query whether such repacking is necessary, and to extract necessary parameters.

 In the following example we compare and contrast the unpacked and repacked version of a particularly pathological file, and in doing so showcase some of the `pyfive` API extensions which help us understand why it is pathological, and how to address those issues for repacking.